PeterLuschny/Calendars.jl/README.md

 | CE-0001-01-01 | EC-0001-01-03 | JD-0001-01-03 | AM-3761-10-18 | 00-0000-00-00 | ID-0001-01-01 | EN#      3 | JN#1721425 |
 | CE-0001-01-02 | EC-0001-01-04 | JD-0001-01-04 | AM-3761-10-19 | 00-0000-00-00 | ID-0001-01-02 | EN#      4 | JN#1721426 |

- We take advantage of the fact that there is no year zero in the Julian calendar and use it for a uniform error handling: the tuple ("00", 0, 0, 0) represents the **invalid date** and is written as the string "00-0000-00-00".
+ We take advantage of the fact that there is no year zero in the Julian calendar and use it for uniform error handling: the tuple ("00", 0, 0, 0) represents the **invalid date** and is written as the string "00-0000-00-00".
 In case of invalid input or other errors, this representation is returned.
-The Islamic dates in the table above show this format because we do not backward extrapolate Islamic dates prior to JD-0622-07-16 (which is the start of the Islamic calendar).
+The Islamic dates in the table above show this format because we do not backward extrapolate Islamic dates before JD-0622-07-16 (the start of the Islamic calendar).

 The last four days of the calendar are